 At a Glance

-- Benefits: Enjoy a vibrant work culture and opportunities for professional growth.
+- Benefits: Enjoy a dynamic work environment and opportunities for professional growth.

-- Qualifications: Must have at least one year of experience in sales or investor relations.
+- Qualifications: Must have at least one year of relevant experience and a passion for sales.

 We are now working with a major fundraising firm based in London.
 They have a fantastic track record of raising funds for a range of funds and institutions and one of the best names in the market.
 They are now looking to add an Analyst to their London team, who will work on the sales and distribution of new funds being raised for their clients.